 In this regard the SSB reviews contracts, new deal structures and legal documentation and confirms whether or not a transaction is in compliance with Shariah principles.
-The SSB works closely with the internal Head of Shariah who reports quarterly to the Bank's Board.
-The SSB meets periodically with the Bank's representatives and on an annual basis it reports to the Shareholders via the inclusion of a Shariah Audit Report in the annual accounts.
+The SSB works closely with the internal Shariah Department.
+The SSB meets periodically with the Bank's representatives and on an annual basis it reports to the Shareholders via the inclusion of a Shariah Supervisory Report in the annual accounts.
 The SSB is appointed by the Bank's Board.